caulagi/blog/_posts/secret-sauce.md

 of an IDE (dns lookup failed for cache.example.com on line 42 in src/dns.py) but built for scale of a distributed system.

-Typically, I have seen cloud-providers and several others build error-reporting on top of a logging system.
-However, there are several problems with this approach (I would even go all the way and say these solutions are wrong).
+Many of the solutions out there (especially cloud-providers but also some infrastructure SaaS companies) build error-reporting on top of a logging system.
+However, there are several problems with this approach (I would even go all the way and say solutions built on-top of logging systems are wrong).

 - When an error/exception happens in an application, the application has all the context.
   It is important for this entire context to be captured for it to be actionable.
 But logging solutions typically don't capture this context.
 - Another problem with this approach is where we are solving the problem.
-A logging based approach is typically trying to identify the problem at the infrastructure level (which is why we loose context also) - one level higher than where the error happened.
+A logging based approach is trying to identify the problem at the infrastructure level (which is why we loose context also) - one level higher than where the error happened.
 - Imagine a scenario where we are not shipping logs for sometime (errors **will** happen).
   During this period, we are also blind to system-performance.
-Or we took logging which is typically ok for a buffered, eventual-whatever system to being critical for observability.
+Or we took logging which is generally ok to being buffered/not-time-sensitive to being critical for observability.

 With that background, some of the solutions today that fit my description of error-reporting are:
 **[sentry](https://sentry.io/)**, **[rollbar](https://rollbar.com/)**, **[airbrake](https://airbrake.io/)**.